MartenStromBaverlind/ThesisCode/README.txt

+[ACSOS24 – under review] Validating Large Language Models for Self-Healing (Anonymised for double-blind review.)

+Prototype implementation for the Statistics builder.

-The project is strucred in the following files:
+The project is structured in the following files:

 leetcode_problems.json - Contains all problems that have been gathered from leetcode user submissions containing runtime errors for each problem the following exists: